 Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied.
 The use of celecoxib in patients with severe hepatic impairment is not recommended.
-Celecoxib should be used with caution when treating patients with moderate hepatic impairment (Child-Pugh Class B or serum albumin of 25-35 g/L), and initiated at half the recommended dose (see section 4.2).
+Celecoxib should be used with caution when treating patients with moderate hepatic impairment (Child-Pugh Class B or serum albumin of 25-35 g/L), and initiated at half the recommended dose (see Posology and method of administration).